peimengsui/peimengsui.github.io/_posts/2025-01-01-LOGIN-paper-share.md

 The pipeline of LOGIN can be summarized into 4 steps:
-1. Node Selection Based on Uncertainty
+1. Node Selection Based on Uncertainty:
 Given a graph dataset with an initially trained GNN, a Bayesian estimation of node uncertainty is obtained.
 Specifically, the GNN is trained with dropout, and each node's predicted score variance during inference is used.

-2. Prompt Construction
+2. Prompt Construction:
 As shown as a general example in Figure 2 and detailed in Appendix A, the prompt includes instructions explaining the node classification task, the input data including target node, text, two-hop neighborhood descriptions, neighbor labels, and the output format indicator.
 The output in JSON format is prompted to include the most probable classification outcome along with its explanation.

-3. LLM Consultation
+3. LLM Consultation:
 LLM consultation is in a zero-shot node-by-node manner, i.e., constructing a single prompt for each uncertain node without classification examples provided.

-4. LLM Response Feedback
+4. LLM Response Feedback:
 The LLM predicted pseudo labels and the corresponding explanations are used two ways after comparing against the ground truth labels.

    a.
 When LLM is current, append the explanation parsed from the LLM response to its original text and attain the new node embedding.
    b.
 When LLM is wrong, prune edges based on node similarity scores to denoise the local structure.

 After the LLM response feedback stage, LOGIN is set to retrain GNN.
 This process can be iteratively repeated until the maximum number of iterations is reached or the performance of the GNN has achieved an acceptable level.